smarr/gil-sem-demos/blog/python-gil.md

 For PyPy and GraalPy, it is also harder to observe the bytecode-level atomicity granularity, because they are simply faster.
-Lowering the switch interval makes it a little more observable, except for GraalPy, which likely optimizes the checks whether to release the GIL away more aggressively.
+Lowering the switch interval makes it a little more observable, except for GraalPy, which likely aggressively removes the checks whether to release the GIL.

 Another detail for the no-GIL implementation: it crashes for our earlier bug example.
 It complains about `*** stack smashing detected ***`.

-A full log is available at as a [gist](https://gist.github.com/smarr/684e71be23a0a393f06739e0303cbc70#file-01-log-x86).
+A full log is available as a [gist](https://gist.github.com/smarr/684e71be23a0a393f06739e0303cbc70#file-01-log-x86).

 ### 6. Conclusion